IMPORTANT DATES AND LINKS

 S/U COURSE CREDIT

-MATH 111, MATH 112 and COMPSCI 101 -- Only these three courses are accepted as S/U (if they can be taken S/U) and count towards degree requirements for CompSci majors and minors.
+MATH 111, MATH 112 and COMPSCI 101 -- Only these three courses may be taken S/U and count towards degree requirements for CompSci majors and minors.
 For other majors and minors you plan to have, you need to check if they will also allow these courses to count if taken S/U.

-For IDM majors, only these three courses -- MATH 111, MATH 112 and COMPSCI 101 -- are accepted as S/U (if they can be taken S/U) and count towards the CompSci part of your IDM.
+For IDM majors, only these three courses -- MATH 111, MATH 112 and COMPSCI 101 -- can be taken S/U and count towards the CompSci part of your IDM.
 Check with your other major in your IDM to find out whether they will also allow these courses to count if taken S/U.

 REMINDER: CHANGES TO MAJOR/MINOR REQUIREMENTS